FuelLabs/fuels-ts/apps/docs/src/guide/wallets/connectors.md

 ### `external`
 The `external` property is simply a `boolean` that indicates when a connector is or external or not.
-Connectors are considered external, or non-native, when they do not support the Fuel Network (e.g. Solana, WalletConnect).
+Connectors are considered external, or non-native, when they do not support the Fuel Network (e.g. `Solana`, `WalletConnect`).

 #### `metadata`